 We’ve entered a new age.
 When I began my career as a wedding planner, clients would approach me with their selected colors, an overall feeling, a spending limit, and so on.
 They would have purchased a few bridal magazines and page after page would be dog-eared, marking stories of what they envisioned.
 During meetings, couples would tell me with sincerity that they wanted an event that was “pretty,” “glamorous,” or a thousand other words that were completely subjective and could be interpreted in a myriad of ways.

-Photo by Heather Kincaid; Planning & Design by Geller Events
+Photo by Heather Kincaid; Planning & Design by Geller Events; From Real Wedding: Luxury Wedding with Romantic White Color Palette in Beverly Hills

-Day of the week, time of day, location, and attire all play a role in determining the style of the soirée.
+Day of the week, time of day, location, and attire all play a role in determining the style and formality of your wedding day.

 For example, if you are looking at a centerpiece, instead of saying that you want something more elegant – which is subjective – try to discuss particular aspects, like wanting less variety in the color range, more texture, a looser feel, etc. For instance, “I love the softness of the pink peonies and would like to see more of them,” not “I’d like it to be more romantic.”
 Being specific increases the odds of a vendor's ability to better intuit your opinions.